Texas Hearing Screening Requirements for Newborns and School-Aged Children

 - an individual trained to conduct hearing screening that is certified by the Department of Health.

 Training for Screeners

 The department offers certification courses and issues certificates to those who successfully complete them.
 To be eligible to take the department's certification course, an individual must be a high school graduate and sign a written statement to that effect at the beginning of the course.
 Individuals who successfully complete the course, including passing the associated tests, will be issued a certificate by the department.

 Pure-tone audiometric screening.
 Screening results shall be recorded for each ear at less than or equal to 25 dB for 1000 Hz, 2000 Hz, and 4000 Hz.

 All audiometers, audiometric testing devices, and audiometric calibration equipment shall meet the appropriate current American National Standards Institute (ANSI) standards, or the manufacturer's specifications if no ANSI standards apply, and all other applicable federal and state standard(s) and/or regulation(s) for such equipment, or as otherwise approved by the Department of Health.

-Calibration records and monthly biological calibration data for audiometers or audiometric testing devices shall be maintained for inspection by the Department of Health for three years.
-Each individual using audiometric screening or testing equipment, as well as the equipment, must be registered with the Department of Health.
+Each individual using audiometric screening or testing equipment, as well as the equipment, must be registered with the department.